knkp/IRC_Project/README.md

 linux based system via ssh to communicate to eachother as if they were using an IRC.
 Eventually we want this to be able to expand over several machines but act as if it was still on one to the end user.
-I also have plans for using this to control machines and whatnot.
+I also have plans for using this to control some home-automation related machines

 This has a ridiculous amount of work that it needs before I would even be remotely proud to say that I've worked on it and I've been